rust-lang/nomicon/src/lifetime-mismatch.md

 The following code fails to compile, because Rust sees that a variable, `map`, is borrowed twice, and can not infer that the first borrow stops to be needed before the second one occurs.
-This is caused by Rust conservatively falling back to using a whole scope for the first borow.
+This is caused by Rust conservatively falling back to using a whole scope for the first borrow.
 This will eventually get fixed.

 ```rust,compile_fail
 # use std::collections::HashMap;